ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

   - f_atrophy+/- = fraction of the atrophic state that is H. pylori positive (proportion)

-:underline:`A. Pre-cancerous state (chronic atrophic gastritis) for susceptible population`
+:underline:`A. Pre-cancerous state (chronic atrophic gastritis) for non-clinical cancer population`

 Ideally we obtain age-specific distribution of the pre-cancer atrophic state prevalence from cross-sectional studies/cohort starting from young age in populations with similar risks of: